Ram Mandir: Background

+Birthplace of Rama

+According to the Hindu epic Ramayana, Rama was born in the mythical Ayodhya city on the banks of the Sarayu river.
+The histories of the contemporary city of Ayodhya and the mythological city of the same name are a matter of debate among scholars.
+Historian Hans Bakker states that the present-day Ayodhya is distinct from the mythical city, while archaeologist B. B. Lal argues that the archaeological remains at the present-day city are related to the Ayodhya described in the Ramayaṇa.
+Many historians state that the present-day Ayodhya was likely named "Saketa" until it was renamed in the fifth century CE by a king of the Gupta Empire, though others dispute this distinction.

 Deity

-The Ram Mandir is being built to commemorate the birth of Rama: therefore, the presiding deity of the temple is supposed to be the infant form of Rama, an avatar of Vishnu.
+The Ram Mandir is being built to commemorate the birth of Rama; therefore, the presiding deity of the temple is supposed to be the infant form of Rama, an avatar of Vishnu.
 Rama in that infant form was referred as Ram Lalla (lit.
 'Child Rama') by Tulsidas.
 However, the idol of Rama that was placed in 1949 referred to as Ram Lalla Virajman (lit.
 'Installed Child Rama') by local Hindus.
 Ram Lalla was a litigant in the court case over the disputed site in 1989, being considered a "juristic person" by the law.
 He was represented by Triloki Nath Pandey, a senior VHP leader who was considered Ram Lallas closest 'human' friend.
 As a new idol of the deity got installed in the sanctum sanctorum as the ' (lit.
 The main presiding deity), (Note: The presiding deity is also referred by other names such as (lit.
 Immovable idol), (lit.
 Fixed idol) and (lit.
 The main idol).) the Mandir Trust has informed that the Ram Lalla Virajman idol of 1949 shall henceforth be used as ' (lit. idol for festivals).